 Click here to find out more about the benefits of the natural ingredients of PraeCell®

 The soybeans that are used to make PraeCell® are cultivated in an altitude of 1,600 meters and mature for an additional two months to ensure that their high nutritional value is maintained and guaranteed.
 The soy extract used in PraeCell® goes through a unique attended fermentation (patented) procedure that ensures it is used in its optimal bioavailable form.
 Soybeans contain components including isoflavones as well as protease inhibitors, BBI, saponines and more.
 These substances are considered “phytonutrients”.

 Acerola originates in South- and Central America and is also known as the “West Indian cherry.”
 It is a red fruit with a sour taste that is extremely rich in natural vitamin C. Vitamin C is not naturally produced by the body and needs to be regularly supplied to the body through nutritious food intake.

-Organic acerola provides more vitamin C than a lemon, and its organic extract differs greatly from synthetically produced ascorbic acid or vitamin C supplements as it contains many other natural plant substances that simultaneously aid the body’s function.
+Acerola provides more vitamin C than a lemon, and its extract differs greatly from synthetically produced ascorbic acid or vitamin C supplements as it contains many other natural plant substances that simultaneously aid the body’s function.